Lev-Echad/levechad-backend/API.md

 * _This view is pageable.
 See "Paginating" section for more details.
 Results described here will be contained in the `results` item of the pagination response._
 * _This view requires authentication.
 See "Token Authentication" section for more details._
+* _This view is filterable.
+See "Filtering" section above for more details & the filters available here._

 **Description**: Returns a list of all volunteers (paginated (#209) & filtered (#211)).